ryk4/laravel-blog/README.md

 - ~~queue worker heroku~~
 - ~~add more properties to queue workers~~
 - ~~attach proper domain name~~
-- SSL on godaddy (using redirect instead of masking temporary)
+- SSL on godaddy (temporary using redirect instead of masking)
 - clean up github description
 - ~~add github url to project~~
 - ~~change mail:to..->onQueue('emails') to be using jobs and perform all the operations inside the job.~~